Make your move to Mainroad — Hiring Now!

 What is the road/highway service area that Mainroad Fraser Maintenance is responsible for maintaining?

-Mainroad is responsible for the plowing and maintenance of the South Fraser Perimeter Road (SFPR).
-The SFPR is a four-lane, 80 km/hr route along the south side of the Fraser River, extending from Deltaport Way in Southwest Delta to 176th Street.
-The Service Area is 166 lane kilometers and includes 100 structures (e.g. bridges, retaining walls, culverts, and sign structures).
+Mainroad is responsible for the winter maintenance on the South Fraser Perimeter Road (SFPR).
+The SFPR is a four-lane, 80 km/hr route along the south side of the Fraser River, extending from 28th Avenue in Southwest Delta to 176th Street in Surrey.
+The Service Area is 166 lane kilometers and includes more than 100 structures (e.g. bridges, retaining walls, culverts, and sign structures).

-*Please Note: Mainroad is not responsible for plowing within municipal boundaries and any snowplow discharge falling on residential driveways is the responsibility of the property owner.
+Mainroad is not responsible for plowing snow within municipal boundaries.
+Any snowplow discharge that falls on residential driveways is the responsibility of the property owner

 TranBC Link: 4 Reasons Why Piling Your “Private Snow” on Roads is a “No”